hunterlauder9601/Multimedia-Content-Platform/README.md

 * Rebuild with `npm run build` and replace the build in the root directory.
 * Remove the old nginx container and execute `docker-compose up -d` again.
 * Access the admin portal at `http://localhost/admin`.
-* For a demonstration, watch this video: https://www.youtube.com/watch?v=S98x9OiXmnA

 ### Configuring AWS S3 for Photography Uploads
 * Create an AWS S3 Bucket with the name "wg-photo-bucket".